A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

 \subsection{Results}

-We present the results with varying noise levels and fixed bias level ($\lambda_{\text{pred}} = 0$), and estimated propensity scores in Figure~\ref{fig:varying_prediction_noise_estimated_ps}.
-Additional experimental results on varying prediction bias, as well as different settings of the propensity score models are provided in Figure~\ref{fig:varying_prediction_bias_estimated_ps},~\ref{fig:varying_prediction_noise_known_ps},~\ref{fig:varying_prediction_bias_known_ps},~\ref{fig:varying_prediction_noise_misspecified_ps}, and~\ref{fig:varying_prediction_bias_misspecified_ps}, in Section~\ref{sec:additional-results-simulation} of the Supplementary Materials.
-Note that the coverage rate, the width of the 95\% CIs, and the bias remain unchanged for CCA, WCCA, and MI when varying the quality of the ML predictions, as they do not apply these predictions in their estimating procedures.
+In the main text, we present the results under varying noise levels with a fixed prediction bias ($\lambda_{\text{pred}} = 0$), and estimated propensity scores in Figure~\ref{fig:varying_prediction_noise_estimated_ps}.
+Additional experimental results obtained under varying prediction biases, as well as different settings of the propensity score models are provided in Figures~\ref{fig:varying_prediction_bias_estimated_ps},~\ref{fig:varying_prediction_noise_known_ps},~\ref{fig:varying_prediction_bias_known_ps},~\ref{fig:varying_prediction_noise_misspecified_ps}, and~\ref{fig:varying_prediction_bias_misspecified_ps}, Section~\ref{sec:additional-results-simulation} of the Supplementary Materials.
+Note that because CCA, WCCA, and MI do not use ML predictions, the coverage rate, the width of the 95\% CIs, and the bias remain constant with respect to the quality of the ML predictions.